 What is a good click through rate?

 It’s the age-old question asked by PPC managers and clients alike.
 Though we can agree that higher is better, much debate remains as to what constitutes a good vs. subpar account CTR.
 Below, I’ll give a definitive answer, though I acknowledge that many factors are at play.
-Additionally, I’ll be answering this question only in regards to Google AdWords and Bing Ads.
+Additionally, I’ll be answering this question only regarding Google Ads and Bing Ads.

 What Are These Factors?

 Network – Search Network text and Google Shopping campaigns will, for the most part, have significantly higher CTRs than Display campaigns, although remarketing campaigns do have the potential for better CTRs than other types of Display campaigns.

 Relevance – This factor combines the complete search experience from query to landing page.